 Hoole Church of England Primary School is committed to providing pupils with a broad and balanced curriculum.
 Our curriculum is currently being revised in consultation with a range of stakeholders including pupils, parents, staff, governors and external consultants.

-This Term's Curricuculm Newsletters are available on the Class Pages.
+This Term's Curriculum Newsletters are available on the Class Pages.

 Following a national review of the curriculum, schemes of work were updated to reflect the content and challenge of the new curriculum for each year group.